nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. System displays the tutorial / list of commands

 Extensions:\
 1a.
-System detects an unknown command\
+System detects an unknown command.\
 1a1.
-System prompts user to re-enter the command\
+System prompts user to re-enter the command.\
 1a2.
-User enters new command\
+User enters new command.\
-Steps 1a1-1a2 are repeated until the data entered is correct.
+Steps 1a1-1a2 are repeated until the command is correctly entered.
 Use case resumes from step 2.

 <hr>